ggibelli/wine-app-backend/README.md

 This app is written in NodeJs using TypeScript, and I decided to use mongoDB as a database.
 This is my first project using GraphQL over REST and I used ApolloServer.
+I used cronjob to send the email to don't let the server hanging for a better user experience, it retries 2 times.
+The mongoose typing was done manually but I changed it to mongoose-tsgen, the graphQL typing was done with graphql-codegen.
+There is pagination support for the client's infinite scroll.

 ## Features